 Hiking at Ramsvik

-Walk in amazing surroundings and enjoy the rocky granite landscape, varied nature and interesting traces left by the retreating ice sheet after the last glacial period, the coastal agriculture and traditional stonemason industry.
+Ramsvikslandet's nature reserve was established in 2006.
+The relatively small area (about 5 km x 2.5 km) offers amazing surroundings and rocky granite landscape, varied nature and interesting traces left by the retreating ice sheet after the last glacial period, the coastal agriculture and traditional stonemason industry.

 As Ramsvik is an island, we can reassure anyone with a poor sense of direction: as long as the water does not reach higher than your waist, you are not too far from the safety of the holiday village…

 NEW!
 Ramsvik around - 15 km - 4 to 5 hours - blue marking

 This stretch is part of both the Kuststigen and the Soteleden.
 This stage is classified as moderate and is boggy and steep in parts, around Sote Bonde and the rocks to the north in particular.
 This stage of the trail is a coastal hike that goes through very varied terrain over rocks, through pastures and salt meadows.